On the Sample Complexity of Differentially Private Policy Optimization: Differentially Private REBEL

 In this section, we will consider \dprebel which includes a general private regression oracle as the \texttt{PrivUpdate} in Algorithm~\ref{alg:meta} and then similar to our previous \dpnpg, we will give some concrete applications under different specific regression oracles.

 Our proposed \dprebel is Algorithm~\ref{alg:meta} with its \texttt{PrivUpdate} being instantiated in Algorithm~\ref{priv:rebel}, which also relies on a general private least-square regression oracle to return an approximate minimizer of an estimation problem under the square loss.
-The square loss in~\eqref{eq:rebel} is the same as before in~\eqref{eq:rebel-update}.
+The square loss in~\eqref{eq:rebel} is the same as before in~\eqref{eq:rebel-update}, where $\hat A_t$ is defined as in Algorithm~\ref{alg:meta}.

 We now turn to establish a generic performance guarantee of \dprebel.
-Similar to \dpnpg, we assume that the approximate minimizer $w_t$ returned by \texttt{PrivLS} at each iteration satisfies the following guarantee.
+Similar to \dpnpg, we assume that the approximate minimizer $\theta_{t+1}$ returned by \texttt{PrivLS} at each iteration satisfies the following guarantee.

 \begin{assumption}[Private estimation error] For each $t \in [T]$, the \texttt{PrivLS} oracle satisfies $(\epsilon, \delta)$-differential privacy and ensures that with probability at least $1-\zeta$,

 for some statistical error function $\mathrm{err}_t^2(m, \epsilon, \delta, \zeta)$ depending on batch size $m$, privacy parameters $(\epsilon,\delta)$, and probability $\zeta$, also, expectation here is over $x \sim \rho, y \sim \mu(\cdot|x), y' \sim \pi_{\theta_t}(\cdot|x)$.